 Quick Start#

-In this section, it is shown how to create a plugin from scratch with the template command provided by ALFAsim-SDK.
+In this section, it is shown how to create a plugin from scratch with the new command provided by ALFAsim-SDK.
 With this template, you can easily customize your application to extend ALFAsim functionality.

 This allows you to experience the complete creation of a plugin workflow in a short time.